 Once upon a time, at least.
 Received a BA in Linguistics from School of Cognitive Science, Hampshire College in 2005.

 I speak Brazilian Portuguese (fluent), French (pretty good) and Spanish (good enough to explain vegetarianism).

 I was named after a certain prominent electric bass player hailing from Queens, NY.

 I have been an electric bass player since childhood. jazz, funk, avant-garde.

 “Marcus Gilroy-Ware is a virtuoso electric bass player” --Mark Dresser, 2002

-Member of the Labour Party in the ward of Stroud Green, London.
+Member and communications officer for the Labour Party in the ward of Stroud Green, London.

 I am also a coordinator and contact point for the estate of my late grandmother, Dr. Beryl Gilroy, who was a novelist and well-known educator.